Pecan pie with chickpea crust

 Our creative twist on the classic holiday dessert keeps the filling pretty traditional but innovates with the crust.
 It’s made from pureed chickpeas that are bound with an egg white and a little cornstarch, lightly seasoned with vanilla and cinnamon, and patted into a shallow pie plate and baked until crisp.
-Be sure to use a shallow pie plate here, as there isn’t enough filling for a deep-dish pie.
+Be sure to use a shallow standard 9-inch pie plate here, as there isn’t enough filling for a deep-dish pie.
 For richer flavor, use toasted pecans.
-Go ahead and toast a large batch of nuts and keep them in the freezer, where you can use them (no need to thaw) in other recipes down the road.
+You can toast a large batch of nuts, let them cool, and store them airtight in the freezer, where you can use them (no need to thaw) in other recipes down the road.

 15 oz, drained and rinsed

 ½ cup(s), divided

 1½ tsp, divided